0xj4an/ReFi-DAO-Website/content/resources-hub/documents/contribution-points.md

 The ReFi DAO Contribution Points system is a flexible framework for tracking contributions to ReFi DAO over time, providing a broad understanding of who contributes, in what ways, and when.
 Contributions can take many forms, such as serving as a ReFi DAO Core Steward, writing for the ReFi DAO blog, hosting or appearing on the ReFi Podcast, participating in Founders Circles, making financial donations, and much more.

-At its core, the system is about recognizing and celebrating those who actively advance ReFi DAO’s mission and core activities.
+At its core, the system is about recognizing and celebrating those who actively advance ReFi DAO's mission and core activities.
 While the system assigns points to each contributor, the goal is not to focus on the exact number of points but to ensure a broadly fair representation of meaningful engagement and active participation.
 By assigning **Contributor Levels** based on cumulative contributions, the system provides a simple yet effective way to highlight and recognise efforts across roles and initiatives.

 This framework is designed to evolve, with the flexibility to add new categories, refine metrics, and capture a broader spectrum of contributions.
 Ultimately, it enables ReFi DAO to track and celebrate contributions while focusing on the larger vision: building a thriving, collaborative, and impactful global community to advance the ReFi movement.